for-shariq/for-shariq/README.md

-- 👋 Hi, I’m @for-shariq
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 for-shariq/for-shariq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 👋 Hi, I’m Shariq, a full stack developer. <br/>
 Often interested in Architecting, developing applications.